galle fort

 The landing of Lorenzo De Almeida in Galle

-When the Portuguese merchant ship led by Lorenzo de Almeida landed accidentally in 1505, they were amazed to see the thriving port and the trading activities in the city.
+When the Portuguese merchant ship under the command of Lorenzo de Almeida accidently touched down in 1505, they were astounded to see the bustling port and the city’s trading activities.
 The Galle name is derived from the Portuguese word Gallus, as the story conveys, a Portuguese ship was caught in a storm and drifting in the ocean before it landed in southern Sri Lanka.
-As the ship was nearing the land they heard a Cock from the land and one shouted “Gallus Gallus”, later on, the word Gallus became Galle as it is called today.
+As the ship was nearing the land, they heard a Cock from the land, and one shouted “Gallus Gallus”, Later on, the word Gallus became Galle, as it is called today.

 Galle one day tour, one day tour galle, Hikkaduwa Beach Sri Lanka, beach holiday hikkaduwa, hikkaduwa beach, sri lanka beach hikkaduwa, hikkaduwa beach tour